codeArray-go/AllLink-B/README.md

 This is the backend of **AllLinks**, a LinkTree-style project built with Node.js, Express, MongoDB, and Redis.
 It provides user authentication, OTP verification via email, and profile management.

+## ⚠️ Important Notes
+- Render blocks SMTP requests → OTP won’t work there.
+- Use a VPS + email API (e.g., Resend) for production.
+- Always use an **App Password** for `EMAIL_PASS`, never your real password.
+- Keep `.env` private.
+---

 **To use this project**, first clone the repository and install dependencies with:

 1. Clone repo: